 I probably don’t have to convince you that spending quality time with each individual child is important.
 You want to bond with your children!
 But there are other benefits to one on one time.

 It’s more affordable.
 Taking the whole crew out can cost a fortune.
-Even if tickets are “only” $7, when you multiply that by 5 kids it can get pricey in a hurry.
+Even if tickets are “only” $7, when you multiply that by (in our case) five kids, it can get pricey in a hurry.
 Taking only one child for some special time makes that $7 more practical.

-I vote that you start with the first born child.
-Full disclosure; I’m a first born child.
+Start with the first born child.
+(Full disclosure; I’m a first born child.)
 Remember that first borns are often the “guinea pigs” of the family.
 So they should also get some perks!

 Ask your oldest what he or she would do if they had a whole afternoon with just Mom or Dad.
 Then choose the best option from some of the ideas they give you.